 Consumer P2P lending trends

 According to the report, the weighted average size of a peer-to-peer consumer loan is £6,583 and the average borrower acceptance rate across all platforms is 15.84%.
-Looking forward to the introduction of the If ISA in a few months’ time, the industry expects it to drive a 26% increase in lending volume.

 The report also highlights that platforms are expanding their borrower base with corporate partnerships with other disrupters, our partnership with Uber surely being one of the examples they have in mind.